 There are a number of strategies instructors can implement to create a productive and inclusive climate.

 Examine your assumptions.

-It is very common for instructors to assume that student share their own background, but this is not necessarily so.
-Do you find yourself addressing students as if they all share your religion, sexual orientation, or economic class?
+It is very common for instructors to assume that student shares their own background, but this is not necessarily so.
+Do you find yourself addressing students as if they all share your social identities?

 Learn and use students’ names.